Last amended by Act 24 June 2011 No 38.

 If so warranted for particular reasons the Ministry may order the petroleum activities to be stopped for as long as it is considered necessary, or stipulate particular conditions for continuation.

-When orders according to the third paragraph are justified by conditions not caused by the licensee, the Ministry may on application extend the production license and to a reasonable extent mitigate the responsibility resting on the licensee.
+When orders according to the third paragraph are justified by conditions not caused by the licensee, the Ministry may on application extend the production licence and to a reasonable extent mitigate the responsibility resting on the licensee.

 Management of the petroleum activities, bases etc.